 Welcome to San Agustín

 Little else is known about the peoples of San Agustín.
 They didn't have a written language and had disappeared many centuries before the Europeans arrived.
-But their legacy is one of the most important archaeological sites on the continent – a mystical place in a spectacular landscape that is well worth making a detour for.
+But their legacy is a mystical place in a spectacular landscape that is well worth making a detour for.